Systemic lupus erythematosus (SLE), otherwise known as lupus, is a chronic condition that results from a malfunctioning immune system.

-Unfortunately, these types of medication depress the entire immune system because they can’t distinguish between normal and abnormal functioning cells.
-In particular, the activity of white blood cells called neutrophils may be impaired, which means that the body has a weaker response against bacterial infection.
+Unfortunately these medications affect the entire immune system.
+They don’t target only the malfunctioning cells, but also the normal ones.
+In particular, the activity of white blood cells may be affected, which means that the body has a weaker response against bacterial infection.

 The activity of other important immune system cells, including lymphocytes and natural killer cells, is also reduced by medication.

 Lupus and common infections